-Other information included in The Company's 2022 Annual Report
+Other information included in The Company's 2023 Annual Report

-Other information consists of the information included in the Company's 2022 annual report, other than the financial statements and our auditor's report thereon.
-The Board of Directors is responsible for the other information in its annual report.
-The Company's 2022 annual report is expected to be made available to us after the date of this auditor's report.
+Other information consists of the information included in the Company's 2023 annual report, other than the financial statements and our auditor's report thereon.
+Management is responsible for the other information in its annual report.
+The Company's 2023 annual report is expected to be made available to us after the date of this auditor's report.